benyanke/docs/_posts/networking/iptables/2021-02-19-iptables-port-forward.markdown

 iptables -t nat -A POSTROUTING -j MASQUERADE
 ```

-After running the commands, the rules are in place in memory, but not persistent.
+After running the commands, the rules are running in memory, but not persistent.

-Once done, you can list the rules that are currently running to confirm.
+Once done, you can list the rules that are currently running to confirm they are correctly configured.

 ```bash
 iptables -t nat --list